movermeyer/pypkg/README.rst

 Questions, Comments, Contact
 ----------------------------

-If you'd like to contact me, you can Tweet to `@dghubble <https://twitter.com/dghubble>`_ or email dghubble@gmail.com.
+If you'd like to contact me, feel free to Tweet to `@dghubble <https://twitter.com/dghubble>`_ or email dghubble@gmail.com.

 License
 -------

 `MIT License <LICENSE>`_